 infectious agent.
 The clinical manifestations of routine HFM are the same

 regardless of the responsible virus.
 Those infected with enterovirus 71 are

 more likely to experience more rare complications.

-Hand Food and Mouth Disease Remedies:
+Homeopathic Remedies Hand Food and Mouth Disease

-This remedy may be indicated when eruptions are large and slow to emerge.
+Indicated when eruptions are large and slow to emerge.
 The

 child feels sweaty, fussy, and may be nauseous with a white-coated tongue.
 If

 chest congestion with a rattling cough develops, or a bubbly sound on breathing.

 to being touched or looked at.
 The eruptions are sore and touching them may